Matching algorithm

 Distance measures

-Numeral currently supports two distance measures:
+Mambu Payments (formerly Numeral) currently supports two distance measures:

 - Levenshtein distance measures similarity by identifying the minimum number of single-character edits (insertions, deletions, or substitutions) required to transform one string into another.
 It is a straightforward measure of overall difference